-For the purpose of this paper we will divide solver capable of handling QUBO problems into the following categories: classical, analog-quantum, and digital-quantum solutions, as well as physics inspired algorithms.
+For the purpose of this paper, we divide solvers capable of handling QUBO problems into the following categories: classical, analog-quantum, and digital-quantum solutions, as well as physics-inspired algorithms.

-To the first group belong solvers that run on conventional hardware.
-CPLEX~\cite{CPLEX} and Gurobi~\cite{gurobi} solvers have been widely used in the industry for optimization problems, including QUBO problems.
+The first group consists of solvers that run on conventional hardware.
+CPLEX~\cite{CPLEX} and Gurobi~\cite{gurobi} have been widely used in industry for optimization problems, including QUBO problems.
 They implement both exact and heuristic solving methods~\cite{BIER18}.
-Linear integer problem solvers also can be used to handle QUBO problems, due to the existence of reformulation of QUBO as a linear constrained binary problem.
-In general, the performance of general purpose classical solvers such as those mentioned above depends strongly on the problem structure and its size.
-Some classical solvers are designed to handle problems of specific structure e.g. BEIT QUBO solver~\cite{BEITQsolver,BEIT_AWS}, which accepts instances of Chimera graph topology and restricted size.
-There are also attempts to utilize deep reinforcement learning to solve QUBO problems \cite{Fan2023,Boettcher2023}.
+Linear integer programming solvers can also be used to handle QUBO problems, due to the existence of reformulations of QUBO as a linearly constrained binary problem.
+The performance of general-purpose classical solvers such as those mentioned above depends strongly on the problem structure and its size.
+Some classical solvers are designed to handle problems with a specific structure, e.g., the BEIT QUBO solver~\cite{BEITQsolver,BEIT_AWS}, which accepts instances of Chimera graph topology and restricted size.
+There are also attempts to utilize deep reinforcement learning to solve QUBO problems~\cite{Fan2023,Boettcher2023}.

 Due to the connection between QUBO problems and Ising models, quantum annealers have been employed to solve QUBO problems~\cite{Crosson2021}.
 The main limitation of this approach is the number of qubits available on a quantum annealer, and its topology, which restricts the class of problems that can be natively implemented on a device.
-Problem instances not matching topology of a device require embedding that introduces computational overhead.
-The possibility of achieving some sort of computation advantage over classical methods is still debated \cite{Villanueva_2023}, and the there is an ongoing investigation of particular use-cases such as protein-folding \cite{Folding}, or grid cost allocation in electricity markets \cite{gridcostallocationpeertopeer}.
-Due to the importance of quantum Ising model \cite{verresen2023quantumisingmodel} quantum annealers are also important scientific tool \cite{king2024computationalsupremacyquantumsimulation}.
+Problem instances not matching the topology of the device require embedding that introduces computational overhead.
+Whether quantum annealers offer a computational advantage over classical methods is still debated~\cite{Villanueva_2023, Lidar2025, Pawlowski2025}.
+Specific use cases continue to be investigated, including protein folding~\cite{Folding} and grid cost allocation in electricity markets~\cite{gridcostallocationpeertopeer}.
+Quantum annealers also serve as valuable scientific tools for studying the quantum Ising model~\cite{verresen2023quantumisingmodel,king2024computationalsupremacyquantumsimulation}.